tylerlong/ringcentral-python/README.md

 By default, authorization is automatically refreshed 2 minutes before it expires.

+**Don't forget** to call `rc.revoke()` when you are done.
+Otherwise your app won't quit because there is a background timer running.

-But if you want to refresh it yourself, you can `rc.auto_refresh = False`.
+If you want to refresh it yourself, you can `rc.auto_refresh = False`.

 ### HTTP Requets